palaashatri/genesis-ems/1_Requirements/readme.md

 ## Introduction

-This project aims at developing an Empolyee Management System which can keep track of all the employees in an organisation.It is a platform where employee can store,edit,update their details and also can regularise their attendance.Their attendance will be monitored regularly by the admin.
+This project aims at developing an Employee Management System which can keep track of all the employees in an organisation.
+It is a platform where employee can store,edit,update their details and also can regularise their attendance.
+Their attendance will be monitored regularly by the admin.

 ## Research

-In olden days,Employee management system in the organization used the ordinary classical methods which are merely based on pen-paper to record the data of their employees.Large number of registers had to be maintained which took more time and effort.It was a tedious process.And then the techniques evolved such as facial recognition,biometric scan and card punching etc.This again is a costly process and requires regular maintenance.The introduction of Web Applications solved all these isssues and also made it easier to manage employees which is cheaper and saves a lot of time and effort too.
+In olden days,Employee management system in the organization used the ordinary classical methods which were merely based on pen-paper to record the data of their employees.
+Large number of registers had to be maintained which took more time and effort.
+It was a tedious process.
+And then the techniques evolved such as facial recognition,biometric scan and card punching etc. This again is a costly process and requires regular maintenance.
+The introduction of Web Applications solved all these isssues and also made it easier to manage employees which is cheaper and saves a lot of time and effort too.

 ## Cost and Features